 This issue occurs in the following situation.
 You have a multi-role tenant that is running with the November 2011 SDK release.
 You upgrade your development machine to the June 2012 SDK.
 You then attempt to upgrade only a single role in Azure using the June 2012 release.
 The other roles are still running the November 2011 release.
 Azure will block this upgrade.
 To resolve this issue, upgrade all the roles to the June 2012 release.

 Do not regenerate the storage access keys for the storage account that holds the VHDs you are using to run Azure Virtual Machines while the virtual machine is running.
 If the keys are regenerated under these conditions, the virtual machines will stop working.
 This is because the VHDs are stored as blobs in storage accounts.
 The blob is updated as the state of the Virtual Machine changes.

 In the new 2012-02-12 REST API version of Azure Table service, we’ve fixed the issue discussed in our blog post PartitionKey or RowKey containing the percent ‘%’ character causes some Azure Tables APIs to fail.
 We now no longer double-decode in the Table service.
 If you had previously encountered this issue and worked around it by double encoding before sending to the service, this will be a breaking change when you update to the new REST API version.

 The release notes for Service Bus are available at Service Bus Release Notes.

 The release notes for SQL Database are available at Known Issues in SQL Database.

-The release notes for the Management Portal for SQL Database are available at Known Issues in the Management Portal for SQL Database.
+The release notes for the classic portal for SQL Database are available at Known Issues in the classic portal for SQL Database.